-Of the 34 political units in the Americas with originally malarious areas, 12 have succeeded in eradicating the disease and two have reached the consolidation phase in their entire territory.
-The remaining 20 are applying attack measures in the areas still affected by the disease.
-Through antimalaria activities it has been possible to reduce considerably the morbidity due to malaria, and this disease no longer constitutes a major cause of mortality in the Hemisphere.
-Nevertheless, most of the areas where malaria has been eradicated or where the incidence is low still maintain all their malarious potential, and the tragic experience of several countries shows how easy it is to lose the ground gained through great economic and human effort.
+Of the 34 political subdivisions in the Americas originally containing malarial areas, 12 have succeeded in eradicating the disease and two have reached the consolidation phase in their entire territory.
+The 20 remaining subdivisions are applying attack measures in the areas still affected with the disease.
+Antimalarial activities have resulted in a considerable reduction of morbidity due to malaria, and this disease no longer constitutes a major cause of mortality in the Hemisphere.
+Nevertheless, most of the areas where malaria has been eradicated or where there is a low incidence still maintain all their malarial potential, and the tragic experience of several countries shows how easy it is to lose the ground gained through great economic and human effort.

-It is expected that, with sufficient resources, it will be possible to eradicate malaria by the end of the decade in areas where 168.2 million inhabitants now live (90.7 per cent of the population of the original malarious area in the Americas).
-For 9.3 per cent (17.3 million persons), the final solution to the problem depends upon the possibility of applying more efficient methods against the vector, against the parasite, or on susceptible persons, with a view to breaking one of the links of the transmission chain.
-The strategy must be flexible and adapted to epidemiologic conditions of each area.
+It is expected that, with sufficient resources, it will be possible to eradicate malaria by the end of the decade, in areas where 168.2 million inhabitants now live (90.7% of the population of the original malarial area in the Americas).
+For 9.3% (17.3 million persons), the final solution to the problem depends upon the possibility of applying more efficient methods against the vector, against the parasite, or on susceptible persons, with a view to breaking one of the links of the transmission chain.
+The strategy must be flexible and adapted to epidemiological conditions of each area.

-1. Avoid the reintroduction of malaria in the areas containing 81.1 million inhabitants where it has been eradicated.

-TO DO THIS, IT IS NECESSARY TO:

-- Improve the surveillance system and its capacity to eliminate all possible infection foci created by imported cases. - 2.
-Achieve eradication in areas containing 74.5 million inhabitants where there are good possibilities for doing so with available resources.

-FOR THIS PURPOSE IT WILL BE NECESSARY TO:

-- Intensify the application of measures presently being applied, under strict supervision. - Develop a surveillance plan against malaria following the general outlines established for the areas where the disease has already been eradicated. - 3.
-Interrupt or focalize transmission in areas containing 12.4 million inhabitants where satisfactory progress has not been possible due to financial problems.
+- 1. Avoid the reintroduction of malaria in the areas containing 81.1 million inhabitants where it has been eradicated. - To do this, the surveillance system must be improved, as must be the system's capacity to eradicate all possible infection foci created by imported cases. - 2.
+Achieve eradication in areas containing 74.5 million inhabitants where there are good possibilities for doing so with available resources. - Intensify the application of the measures presently being applied, under strict supervision. - Develop a surveillance plan against malaria following the general outlines established for the areas where the disease has already been eradicated. - 3.
+Interrupt or focalize transmission in areas containing 12.4 million inhabitants where satisfactory progress has not been possible due to financial problems. - Assign the necessary resources for the application of the available attack and surveillance measures that have proved successful under the existing epidemiological conditions. - 4.
+Reduce transmission to the lowest possible level in areas containing 17.3 million inhabitants where progress depends upon the solution of serious operative or technical problems.

-TO ACCOMPLISH THE FOREGOING, THE FOL-LOWING MUST BE DONE:

-· Assign the necessary resources for the

-application of the available attack and surveillance measures that have proved successful under the existing epidemiologic conditions.

-4. Reduce transmission to the lowest possible level in areas containing 17.3 million inhabitants where progress depends upon the solution of serious operative or technical problems.

-TO THIS END, IT WILL BE NECESSARY TO: